NaviServer Programmable Web Server

 ns_conn keepalive ?value?

-Query or set the keepalive for the current connection.
+Queries or sets the keepalive value for the current connection.

 ns_conn location

-2. if virtual hosting is enabled, and the "Host:" header field is provided and valid, it returns its content.
+2. If virtual hosting is enabled and a valid "Host:" header is provided, its value is used.

-4. If everything above fails, and a connection is open, it is determined by the current socket address.
+4. If no match is found and a connection is open, the current socket address is used.

 ns_conn method